morrownr/8812au-20210820/README.md

 #### Step 8: Run the installation script (`install-driver.sh`)

-Important: The compilation may fail if the major version of gcc that is in use is not the same as the major version of the gcc that was used to compile the kernel that is in use:
+Important: The compilation may fail if the major version of gcc that is in use is not the same as the major version of gcc that was used to compile the kernel that is in use:

 Example of bad situation: